stevenosloan/here_or_there/readme.md

 ### Ruby Support

-Slugity is tested against and supports:
+Here or There is tested against and supports:

 - 2.0.0
 - 1.9.3
-- 1.9.2
 - rubinius 2.0

 If you have experience with and could help out adding jruby support that would be greatly appreciated.